 Safety Considerations For Family Vacations as Solo parents

 You’ll need to be extra vigilant when travelling as a solo parent, if only because you may be the only adult in your group.
 Be sure to read up on your destination of choice so that you’re aware of the closest police outposts and hospitals.
 Make sure that other people are informed of your itinerary.
 Keep your phone charged at all times and keep some prepaid call cards handy.

 Make sure that your children know what to do if they should become separated from you.
 Make sure they carry copies of important phone numbers – your own, the hotel’s, and police or medical services.

-Don’t be daunted by single parent travel.
+Don’t be daunted by single parents attractions available in your destination.
 Plan your vacation well and be informed and you and your kids should be all set to have a good time – vacations for single parent families will give your kids memories for a lifetime.